petero-codes/leraningmanagement-system/docs/04_COMPLETE_DOCUMENTATION.md

 **Backend:**
 - PHP 7.4+ for server-side logic
-- MySQL 5.7+ for database management
+- PostgreSQL 18+ for database management
 - PDO for database operations

 **Architecture:**